arcus/education_modules/git_history_of_project/git_history_of_project.md

 ```
 $ git add mars.txt
-$ git commit -m "Discuss concerns about Mars' climate for Mummy"
+$ git commit -m "Discuss pros of Martian climate for Mummy"
 ```

 Next let's add one more line to `mars.txt` so that it reads: